 Multichannel retailing is every channel working in separation, it begins with the company and moves outward to channels.
 Omnichannel retailing is providing a compatible, customised experience for shoppers across all channels and devices.
 It starts with the consumer and comfortably interacts between channels for a united experience.

-Omnichannel retailing recognises that shoppers use multiple channels to attract with a brand before making a purchasing decision, so Omnichannel commerce pivots on providing a united and integrated consumer experience regardless of the channel being utilized.
+Omnichannel retailing recognises that shoppers use multiple channels to attract a brand before making a purchasing decision, so Omnichannel commerce pivots on providing a united and integrated consumer experience regardless of the channel being utilized.

 With Multichannel if a company wants to inform their consumer about a promotion they might tell every channel team to manage the campaign separately (online, in-store, marketplace, social media) and hope the consumers will buy more from one channel.

-A company following a multi-channel perspective will have divergent messaging per channel e.g, an online store experience, an in-store experience, a social experience, and a marketplace experience.
-Problems can occur when consumers experience is inconsistent with divergent messaging and lack of combination.
+A company following a multi-channel perspective will have divergent messaging per channel e.g. an online store experience, an in-store experience, a social experience, and a marketplace experience.
+Problems can occur when consumers’ experience is inconsistent with divergent messaging and lack of combination.

 Omnichannel and multichannel summary